Effective as of September 30, 2016

 We may process human resources data of our existing, potential or former employees from the EU to enable our employment relationship under Privacy Shield.
 We commit to cooperate with European data protection authorities, including with respect to the Supplemental Principles, with regard to human resources data transferred from the EU in the context of our employment relationship, and to comply with the advice given by such authorities with respect to such data.

 If you believe that we maintain copies of your personal data within the scope of the EU-U.S. Privacy Shield framework, you may direct any inquiries to [email protected] or via mail to: Cloudflare Trust and Compliance, 101 Townsend St., San Francisco, CA 94107.
 We will respond to your inquiry within 45 days of receipt and verification of your identity.
-If we fail to respond during that time, or if we don’t address your concern, you may contact TRUSTe, our U.S.-based third party dispute resolution provider, for disputes relating to our compliance (free of charge) here.
+If we fail to respond during that time, or if you have an unresolved privacy or data use concern that we have not addressed satisfactorily, please contact TRUSTe, our U.S.-based third party dispute resolution provider (free of charge) at https://feedback-form.truste.com/watchdog/request.
 If neither we nor TRUSTe are able to resolve your complaint, as a last resort you may engage in binding arbitration through the Privacy Shield Panel.

 We may use a limited number of third party service providers to assist us in providing services to our customers or to meet internal business needs.
 These providers may provide services such as billing systems, contract and account management, customer support, relationship management and other technical operations.
 These third parties may access, process, or store personal data in the course of providing their services.
 We maintain contracts with these third parties to restrict their access, use, and disclosure of personal data in compliance with our Privacy Shield obligations, and we may be liable for such parties if they fail to meet these obligations.